L. Wolfe Gilbert: Biography

 Gilbert moved to Hollywood in 1929, and began writing for film, television, and radio (including the Eddie Cantor show).

 During the 1930s, Gilbert worked on Cuban songs that helped to popularize the rumba in America.
 Some of these hits for which he wrote English lyrics include "The Peanut Vendor", "Mama Inez", and "Maria My Own".

 Gilbert wrote the theme lyrics for the popular children's Television Western Hopalong Cassidy, which first aired in 1949 on NBC.
 He was an innovator in his field, having been one of the first songwriters to begin publishing and promoting a catalog of his own works.
 He served as the director of ASCAP from 1941 to 1944, and again in 1953.
 He was inducted into the Songwriters Hall of Fame in 1970.

-Known as "Wolfie", Gilbert and his wife Rose lived in Beverly Hills and he and his family were members of Temple Israel of Hollywood.
+Known as "Wolfie", Gilbert and his wife Kate (nee Oestreicher) lived in Beverly Hills, and he and his family were members of Temple Israel of Hollywood.
+After Kate's passing he married Rose Hirschfield.

 He died in Los Angeles, California on July 12, 1970.
 His original gravesite was at Hillside Memorial Park Cemetery in Culver City (Mausoleum, Court of Sages, Crypt 223) but he was later reinterred at Forest Lawn Cemetery (Cathedral City) near Palm Springs, California.